 Since this issue can be quite a polarizing one for many marriages, the resources you seek should be biblical and proven.
 The below recommendations meet both criteria:

 I continue to study what the Bible says about money and read reputable books and blog posts about Christian finance.
-I really love some of the materials in Master Your Money Bundle from Ultimate Bundles.

 My favorites are Biblical Money Management and Managing Money God’s Way.
 The latter is a thirty one day devotional.
 Each day, focusing on a different insights, questions and discoveries on biblical money management.
 My husband and I are working our way through this together and love the biblical foundations for each concept.